rija/docker-nginx-fpm-caches-wordpress/README.md

 **Notes:**
  * that command assumes you already have a mysql container running with name 'mysqlserver'
- * you must replace example.com with your domain name
+ * you must replace example.com with your domain name (without the www. prefix)
  * If you intend to use Docker Compose, make sure the name you choose for your container is only within [a-z][A-Z].

 ### How to enable Encryption (TLS)